WellingtonLobato/flexe/README.md

 }
 ```
 # Updates
-Flexe Version 3.0.0 in the development phase.
+Flexe Version 3.0.0 is released.
+Now with new messages and functions.
+Support asynchronous and multi-model federated learning.

 ## License